snowman-repos/book/project_managers/README.md

-As you work through the meeting structure, you should be assigning responsibilities to your client and to your team.

-After each task assignment, you should be asking the person being assigned the task, "When can you have that by?"

-What I typically do is have a calendar nearby and I give them a little more time than they suggest.
-Typically, the client is eager to please and is sometimes unrealistic.
-Give them a little more time if you can spare it.

-I do gently remind clients that if their deliverable is late, all dates are pushed back and we typically will charge extra unless given 15 days notice.
-It’s harsh, but it keeps people accountable and, in the end, makes them a happier customer because their project is on time.

-I like to start my kickoff meeting like a thesis statement in a scientific paper: I state the primary goal of the project and provide a brief summary.

 The SMARTer the primary goal, the better.
 For example, depending on the scale of the project, it might even be as specific as: "The goal of the project is to drive traffic to the site’s contact form and have users fill it out."